ianpaulfo/cs-module-project-iterative-sorting/README.md

 ## Objectives

 - describe the differences between Linear and Binary Search algorithms

+    Linear search sequentially checks each element of the list for the target value until a match is found.
+    Binary search finds the position of a target value by repeatedly dividing the search interval in half.

 - define what runtime complexity is, differentiate between various classifications and categorize the performance of an algorithm using Big O notation

+    In linear search, the worst case complexity is O(n), where binary search making O(log n) comparisons.

 - distinguish when to use, classify the performance, and implement code to conduct classic iterative sorting algorithms

 ## Introduction